rmavis/cms/local/specs/readme.md

 Spec files specify how the objects that they relate to should be built.

-The Specs themselves shouldn't be thought of as objects -- instead, they are rules for how an object should be built.
-So Specs are not instantiable -- they should contain no Class definition, no `initialize` method, etc. Instead, they contain singleton methods:
+The Specs themselves shouldn't really be thought of as objects -- instead, they are rules for how an object should be built.
+So Specs are not instantiable -- they should contain no Class definition, no `initialize` method, etc. Instead, they can contain singleton methods, such as:
 - type: which returns a symbol naming the type of object (from the base types) to instantiate
 - content_path: which returns a string naming the directory where the content files based on the spec are stored
 - public_path: which returns a string naming the directory where the view files should be output